craighillelson/aws-soa-c03-prep/README.md

 # Domain 1: Monitoring, Logging, Analysis, Remediation, and Performance Optimization
 # Domain 2: Reliability and Business Continuity
+- **Recovery Point Objective (RPO)**: Maximum acceptable amount of data loss measured in time, measured in seconds, minutes, or hours
+- **Recovery Time Objective (RTO)**: Maximum acceptable amount of time to restore a system measured in seconds, minutes, or hours
 # Domain 3: Deployment, Provisioning, and Automation
 ## Deploying Updates
 - **All at once**